egison/typed-egison/README.md

 (Fun (Tuple a (Matcher a) (Tuple (Pattern a) b)) (Collection b))
 ```

-Precisely, this is wrong but it is OK.
-I will explain details of `match-all` in later section.

 ## Abstract Data Type
 As you can see in the previous section, you can define abstract data type in Egison.
 `define-ADT` is a syntax for defining ADT.